SuperClaude-Org/SuperCodex_Framework/Docs/Getting-Started/quick-start.md

-# SuperGemini Quick Start Guide
+# SuperCodex Quick Start Guide

-> **Command Context**: This guide uses both **Terminal Commands** (for installation) and **Gemini CLI Commands** (`/sg:` for development).
+> **Command Context**: This guide uses both **Terminal Commands** (for installation) and **Codex CLI Commands** (`/sg:` for development).
 See sections below for where to run each type.

 ## The Simple Truth

-SuperGemini transforms Gemini CLI into a structured development framework with just one installation command.
+SuperCodex transforms Codex CLI into a structured development framework with just one installation command.
 Behind the simple interface, intelligent routing automatically selects the right tools, activates domain experts, and coordinates complex workflows.

 **5-Minute Start**: Install → Try `/sg:analyze` → Watch the magic happen.